titu1994/Keras-just-another-network-JANET/README.md

 # Usage
 Simply import the `janet.py` file into your repo and use the `JANET` layer.

-It is **not** adviseable to use the JANETCell directly wrapped around a `RNN` layer, as this will not allow the `max timesteps` calculation that is needed for proper training using the `Chrono Initializer` for the forget gates
+It is **not** adviseable to use the `JANETCell` directly wrapped around a `RNN` layer, as this will not allow the `max timesteps` calculation that is needed for proper training using the `Chrono Initializer` for the forget gate.

-The `chrono_lstm.py` script contains the `ChronoLSTM` model, as it requires minimal modifications to the original LSTM to use the ChronoInitializer for the forget and input gates.
+The `chrono_lstm.py` script contains the `ChronoLSTM` model, as it requires minimal modifications to the original `LSTM` layer to use the `ChronoInitializer` for the forget and input gates.

 Same restrictions to usage as the `JANET` layer, use the `ChronoLSTM` layer directly instead of the `ChronoLSTMCell` wrapped around a `RNN` layer.